Philosophy and Principles

 Loving kids in the Math Corps means:

-• seeing them, in some real way, as “our kids” – feeling a strong sense of responsibility and always striving to build positive and supportive relationships with every child.
+• seeing them, in some real way, as “our kids” – feeling a strong sense of responsibility for them as a whole, while striving to build positive and supportive relationships with each and every child.

 • caring for them in the moment: a safe place, a good breakfast, a smile, a hug, a funny joke…